 In Mahabharat, it is mentioned that Pandavas prayed at the temple before the beginning of the Mahabharat war.
 Temple records say that the ‘Mundan’ ceremony of Krishna and Balram was performed in this temple.

-It is a relatively better-maintained temple in Kurukshetra.
+It is a relatively better-maintained temple in the city.
 You need to go one story up through the image of a yellow Chakravayuh or labyrinth to be inside the temple.

 Lakes or Sarovar’s of Kurukshetra

-Kurukshetra is home to many ancient lakes called Sarovar.
+The place is home to many ancient lakes called Sarovar.
 Some of them continue to exist and they are all places of pilgrimage.
 Almost every Sarovar has a legend associated with it.
-Bathing in some of these Sarovar’s is considered auspicious on certain days like during solar eclipses or on new moon that falls on a Monday called Somvati Amavasya.
-Let me take you to some of these famous ancient Sarovar’s.
+Bathing in some of these Sarovars is considered auspicious on certain days like during solar eclipses or on the new moon that falls on a Monday called Somvati Amavasya.
+Let me take you to some of these famous ancient Sarovars.

-Brahma Sarovar is a huge man-made pond in Kurukshetra.
-In fact, it is believed that it is the first ever man-made pond built by the King Kuru whom we met earlier.
+Brahma Sarovar is a huge man-made pond.
+In fact, it is believed that it is the first-ever man-made pond built by King Kuru whom we met earlier.
 It is supposed to be the site where Lord Brahma performed his first Yagna and hence gets his name.
-Brahma Sarovar is an integral part of Kurukshetra and sometimes also called Kurukshetra Sarovar.
+Brahma Sarovar is an integral part of the heritage city and is sometimes also called Kurukshetra Sarovar.

 Brahma Sarovar is extremely popular for bathing during Solar eclipses.
 Since time immemorial, millions of people flock here to take a dip in the holy Brahma Sarovar, every time there is a solar eclipse.